-The summer course will be taught by the directors of the Center for Ethics and Education: Harry Brighouse, Tony Laden, and Paula McAvoy.
-The summer program will also include multi-day sessions with invited scholars Michele Moses (University of Colorado-Boulder) and Daniel Weinstock (McGill University).
-The course will focus on two themes: 1) justice and higher education and 2) the democratic aims of education.
-Participants will be asked to examine a variety of philosophic work on these themes and to consider relevant social science research that helps us understand and identify questions of philosophic interest.
-At the end of the course, students will be expected to develop an abstract for a future paper that will be submitted to the American Educational Research Association’s (AERA) annual conference.
+The summer course focused on two themes: 1) values and evidence in educational policy-making and 2) ethics and teaching.
+Participants were asked to examine a variety of philosophic work on these themes and to consider relevant social science research that helps us understand and identify questions of philosophic interest.
+At the end of the course, students developed an abstract for a future paper, which they submitted to the American Educational Research Association’s (AERA) annual conference.

-In the winter and spring of 2017, participants will regroup to discuss drafts of their papers during a workshop to be held just prior to the American Philosophical Association’s Central Division conference (March 1-March 4 in Kansas City).
-A second workshop to review final drafts will be held just prior to AERA’s Annual Meeting (April 27 –May 1 in San Antonio).
+In the winter and spring of 2019, participants will regroup to discuss drafts of their papers during a workshop to be held just prior to the American Philosophical Association’s (APA) Central Division conference (February 20-February 23 in Denver).
+A second workshop to review final drafts will be held just prior to AERA’s Annual Meeting (April 5-April 9 in Toronto).

 Participants’ expenses will be covered for all meetings, including: travel, accommodations, lunches, and select dinner events during the summer course, the APA Conference and workshop, and the AERA conference and workshop.
 Additionally, the CEE will provide all necessary summer course materials and cover registration fees for the APA and AERA conferences.